fj9140/angular-cli/README.md

-# angular-cli
+# Angular DevKit
-CLI tool for Angular http://cli.angular.lilufan.net
+### Development tools and libraries specialized for Angular